-“To empower students to make tangible differences in research, by inspiring life-long experience through underwater robotics.”
+“To empower students to make tangible differences in research, by inspiring life-long learning through underwater robotics.”

-Yonder Deep is collaborating with Grant Deane at the Scripps Institute of Oceanography (SIO) to 3D print an Autonomous Underwater Vehicle (AUV) to send to Spitsbergen, Norway for climate change research.
+Yonder Deep is collaborating with Grant Deane of the Scripps Institute of Oceanography (SIO) to 3D print an Autonomous Underwater Vehicle (AUV) to send to Spitsbergen, Norway for climate change research.

 Grant Deane, a physicist at SIO, has developed a method to capture sound data of bubbles popping in glaciers to measure the rate of melting.
 Our AUV will deliver a hydrophone to the face of the glacier and dive down to 100 m to capture data that would not otherwise be attainable.